 5. You’ll manage talent and performance more effectively

 This is an important part of your organisation’s success story, and can be supported with the options available in your HR software.
 So when attracting top applicants to open roles, for instance, your HR team can use recruitment tools to advertise these positions in the most effective channels.
-An applicant tracking system such as Ciphr iRecruit will help you create a smooth, efficient process, while onboarding software (such as Ciphr Onboarding) will help your new starter become a valuable member of your organisation sooner.
+HR and recruitment software such as Ciphr will help you create a smooth, efficient process, while onboarding software (such as Ciphr Onboarding) will help your new starter become a valuable member of your organisation sooner.

 Then, once you’ve created a strong team, your HR software will become a crucial component in retaining your talent.
 It can support people at every stage of your employee lifecycle – keeping them engaged, developing their skills, and offering career advancement opportunities within your company.
 It can also help you identify star talent, build succession plans, and identify flight risks.